rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/SambalBBQSauce.rst

 Directions
 ----------

-1. Combine all ingredients except corn starch and water in a medium sauce pan over medium high heat and bring to a boil.
-Reduce heat to a simmer and reduce for 2 minutes.
+1. Combine everything except the corn starch and water in a medium sauce pan over medium high heat and bring to a boil.
+Reduce to a simmer and reduce for 2 minutes.
-2. Combine corn starch and water in small bowl until it forms a slurry.
-Add half to sauce mixture in pot to start to thicken.
-Add more till desired thickness is produced.
+2. Stir the corn starch and water together in a small bowl until they form a slurry.
+Add half to the sauce to start thickening it, then add more until it's as thick as you want.